Trey Mancini Player Props: Cubs vs. Nationals

-On Wednesday, Trey Mancini (.394 on-base percentage in past 10 games, 87 points above season-long percentage) and the Chicago Cubs play the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 7:05 PM ET.
+Trey Mancini and his .455 on-base percentage over his past 10 games (141 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Washington Nationals and Patrick Corbin on May 4 at 1:05 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Nationals.
+He had two hits (going 2-for-4) in his last appearance against the Nationals.

 Trey Mancini Game Info & Props vs. the Nationals